RobertsLab/titrator/protocols/titrator_SOP.md

 5. Place an empty cup in position zero.
 6. Press the left blue button on top of the Rondolino to turn carousel 180˚ back to position zero.

----
+#### Calibrate the pH Meter

-## 2. pH CALIBRATION
+1. Place each buffer in cups and place the cups in positions 1 (pH 7.0), 2 (pH 4.0), and 3 (pH 10.0) of the sample changer.

-1. Place each buffer (Mettler Toledo Technical buffers: 4.01, 7.00, 9.21) in cups and place the cups in positions 1, 2, and 3 respectively
+    - *__The order of the buffers is critical!__*

-2. CAREFULLY open the small gray cap on the pH probe, add KCl if needed
+2. CAREFULLY open the small gray cap on the pH probe, add KCl if needed; the liquid inside the pH probe should be within or above the frosted glass portion.
 3. Insert the probe behind the Temperature Sensor and either across from, or in front of the acid line The stirrer stirs clockwise, so in order to get accurate readings, the acid line should not be directly behind the pH probe
-4. On the LABX main page, click on analysis (bottom left of the screen), select the calibration method (pH Cal), click on the green start button at the top of the screen
+4. On the LabX main page, click on analysis (bottom left of the screen), select the calibration method (pH Cal), click on the green start button at the top of the screen
 5. On the LABX main page, top left - click on the Work Bench to see the sample being measured
 6. FOR THE BUFFERS a variation between 0 and 0.3 is acceptable.
 If it is greater than that, use newer buffers and repeat the calibration process
 7. When the calibration is completed, on the LABX mainscreen, open the DATA and click on MY LATEST RESULTS